 We are speaking to a diverse group of multigenerational Veterans.
 When it comes to VA benefits, they think they already know what they need to know.
 The reality is that they know very little.
-To further complicate the matter, Vets don’t believe the VA really understands them or their needs, so we need to overcome that barrier and get them to find out more and apply for benefits.
+To further complicate the matter, Vets don’t believe the VA really understands their needs, so we need to overcome that barrier and get them to find out more and apply for benefits.

 Vets, whatever your first thing was when you left the military, make applying for VA benefits The Second Thing.

 The ad campaign ran on national broadcast media encouraging vets to go online and apply for benefits.